Learn everything you need to know about startup capital

 Then everything changed.
 My father suffered a heart attack, followed by an aneurysm.
 He survived, but couldn’t continue at the same pace.
 With mounting medical bills and no graphic artist to carry the creative load, my parents made the difficult decision to close the business.
 My mother returned to nursing.

 Looking back, I have fond memories of that time.
 I learned a great deal about entrepreneurship from my parents’ journey.
-But in hindsight, even if my father had remained healthy, the business likely would have failed, not because they lacked talent or drive, but because they didn’t understand the full cost of starting and operating a business.
+But in hindsight, even if my father had remained healthy, the business likely would have failed.
+Not because they lacked talent, but because they didn’t understand the full cost of starting and running a business.
 They saw an opportunity and jumped in without writing the plan.

 Jump Start your new venture with Smart Start